MagicBowen/optest/docs/optest_architecture.md

 ```
 - optest writes generator-produced tensors to the configured `input/*.bin` files, invokes your command, and expects the output file(s) to appear under `output/`.
 - The backend can also run a lightweight Python script (see `tests/artifacts/ascend_backend/produce.py`) for CPU-debug flows.
+- Use `tmp/add_custom/optest_plan_failure.yaml` together with `tmp/add_custom/simulate_failure.sh` to intentionally trigger a non-zero exit (42) and verify that optest surfaces command stderr/exit codes when operator launches fail.

 ## 4. Packaging & Distribution